 Need to know the difference between keto and Atkins diets?
 You’re in the right place.
 These two diets both emphasize a low-carb approach to eating, but they’re not one in the same.
-Today’s post looks at some nuances worth noting before jumping in.
+Today’s post looks at some nuances between keto vs. Atkins which are worth noting before jumping in.

 Here’s everything you need to know about how to start a keto diet.
 The first thing to do is clear your pantry and fridge from the following foods: